charmaineyhong/zomato_data_analysis/README.md

 ## Further Improvements

 This application could be further improved to be deployed in the cloud.
-To do so this application could be deployed as a containerized application using Docker, which encapsulates the Python code—handling data loading, restaurant details extraction, event processing, and ratings analysis—into a consistent, reproducible environment.
+To do so this application could be deployed as a containerized application using Docker, which encapsulates python code handling data loading, restaurant details extraction, event processing, and ratings analysis into a consistent, reproducible environment.

 The Docker image would be built from a Dockerfile that installs dependencies from the requirements.txt file and sets the entry point to the main analysis pipeline.
 This container can then be deployed to AWS or any other platforms